revathireddyg/Infosys6.0_Internship/src/module4_dashboard/README.md

 * **GraphRAG Chat Interface:** A natural language portal that allows users to query the Neo4j Knowledge Graph without writing Cypher code.
 * **Real-time Data Streaming:** Direct connection to the Neo4j AuraDB cloud instance.

-[Image of a professional dashboard showing various data visualizations like bar charts, pie charts, and key performance indicators]

 ## 🎨 UI Architecture
 The dashboard is organized into three primary sections: